-BLACK HISTORY MONTH: Social justice retreat center uses history to better future
+Black History Month: Social justice retreat center uses history to better future

 “The history of this place has been many things to many people in the community,” said Executive Director, Vivan Lucas.

-“This was a place where ‘unruly’ slaves were brought and broken in,” she said.
+“This was a place where ‘unruly’ slaves were brought and broken in,” said Lucas.

 An African American school was later built on the land decades after the Civil War.
 It was known as Bricks Junior College.